I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 You can try the builder out for yourself with Squarespace’s 14-day free trial and use the code “WBE10” for 10% off your chosen plan.

-Wix has a free plan that you can stay on for as long as you’d like, but it does come with limited features, like minimal 500MB storage space and ads on your website’s pages.
-To remove these ads, you’ll need to upgrade to one of four premium plans.
-Wix’s pricing ranges from $16 to $159 per month (billed annually).
+Wix’s pricing ranges from $17 to $159 per month (billed annually).
 Like Squarespace, you’ll need to upgrade from the cheapest option and choose the Core plan or above if you’re looking to build an online store.

 Get 10% off your Wix plan with the code “TAKE10”.